 Recently, we sat down with Registered Nutritionist, Anita Bean to discuss what the main vitamin deficiencies among men in the UK are and how to best prevent them.
 The best way to thwart a vitamin deficiency is to eat a well-balanced diet that includes nutrient-dense foods and plenty of fruit and vegetables.
-This may be the case in a perfect world, but we live in a fast, vibrant and ever-changing society that finds many of us eating too many ultra-processed foods and on sugary snacks that leave us low in vital vitamins and nutrients. and nutrients.
+This may be the case in a perfect world but ultimately finds many of us eating too many ultra-processed foods and on sugary snacks that leave us low in vital vitamins and nutrients. and nutrients.
 Here’s what you’re most likely missing and how it affects you.

 Around 20% of people in the UK are clinically deficient in this vitamin and 75% have an insufficient intake as many of us don’t actually get enough from sunlight to store it throughout the year.
 Vitamin D deficiency symptoms include impaired muscle function, weak bones and depressed immunity.
 It is mainly gained through exposure to sunlight.
 However, during autumn and winter, our sunlight is limited, so Public Health England recommends taking a daily supplement containing 10 micrograms to maintain a sufficient level.